 Second grade at Holland Hall continues to integrate curriculum in language arts, mathematics, science, social studies, computer education, creative arts, and physical education.
 Second grade students also continue to grow socially and emotionally, practicing responsibility, good decision making, and cooperation.
 Second-graders work on developing their writing skills through gathering of ideas, drafting, revising, editing, and publishing.
 Students are also reading to learn instead of learning to read.
 The math curriculum provides activities for students to value math, become confident in their math ability, communicate mathematically, become mathematical problem solvers, and learn to reason mathematically.
 Some of the units of study in second grade include Spiders, The Fair, Fairy Tales, and Alaska.

 Holland Hall’s third grade program is both a culmination of learning in the Primary School and a bridge to the Middle School.
 Students continue to work on developing skills of independence, self-advocacy, and personal responsibility.
-Continuing to build on the skills of TCRWP, the third grade reading curriculum is centered on reading stamina and fluency through student choice and engagement in the readings.
+The third-grade reading curriculum is centered on reading stamina and fluency through student choice and engagement in the readings.
 In math, the curriculum focuses on problem solving and on the recognition and development of various mathematical content strands including operations and computations.
 One of the highlights of the third-grade curriculum is the year-long study of Oklahoma.

 The physical education program is a daily component of the curriculum.
 We are committed to developing each child’s fitness habits by enhancing their movement competencies and motor skills.
 High priority is placed on the comprehension of the basic principles of wellness with the goal that each child be able to make meaningful decisions that will positively impact their health and allow them to maintain a personalized active lifestyle.
 Therefore, instructional activities are wide-ranging from individual activities such as dancing, tumbling, tennis, and golf to the introduction of more team-oriented sports like basketball, soccer, and football.